 Bronchiectasis refers to abnormal dilatation of the bronchial tree, and is seen in a variety of clinical settings.
 It is largely considered irreversible.

 As there are many causes of bronchiectasis, which may occur at essentially any age, no single demographic is particularly involved.
-Two groups make up the majority of cases however: post-infectious and cystic fibrosis 3.
+Two groups make up the majority of cases: post-infectious and cystic fibrosis 3.

 Bronchiectasis typically presents with recurrent chest infections, production of copious amounts of sputum and haemoptysis.
 The later is often the only symptom and is encountered in up to 50% of cases 9.